-The Ngaruroro River ('Ngaruroro') originates in the Kaimanawa Ranges, draining an area of approximately 2005 km2.
-The river is approximately 160 km in length, and flows generally eastward from the ranges and foothills, across the Heretaunga Plains to the Waitangi Estuary, which is also the common mouth of the Tutaekuri and Clive Rivers (Figure 2 and Figure 3).
+The Tutaekuri River ('Tutaekuri) originates in the Kaweka Ranges, draining an area of approximately 836 km2.
+The river flows generally eastward from the ranges and foothills, across the Heretaunga Plains to the Waitangi Estuary, which is also the common mouth of the Ngaruroro and Clive Rivers (Figure 2 and Figure 3).

-The Ngaruroro is mostly a single-thread channel down to Whanawhana (45 km from the coast - Figure 3), flowing through a greywacke rock gorge.
-Below Whanawhana, the river opens to a wide braided channel (e.g. Figure 4) until SH50, downstream from which a single channel is more frequent.
-The Ngaruroro shares a river mouth with the Tutaekuri, Clive River and Muddy Creek.
+Within the section of the river within which consent is sought for gravel extraction, is generally a wide braided or semi-braided channel (e.g., Figure 4).
+The Tutaekuri shares a river mouth with the Ngaruroro, Clive River and Muddy Creek.
 The meeting of these rivers forms the Waitangi Estuary.